Starship Down: Reception

 Tor.com was overall positive about this episode in their 2014 review, noting numerous guest stars and plot elements that are connected to later ones in the series.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.
 Screenwriter David Mack said that he was overall happy with this episode but felt constrained by the episode's budget.
 This led him to write a more ambitious, but similar plot-type for the Star Trek novel Wildfire.

+Legacy

+An episode of the third season of animated series Star Trek: Lower Decks titled "Hear All, Trust Nothing" directly follows plot elements from "Starship Down", featuring trade negotiations with the Karemma and appearances from Quark and Kira Nerys, with Armin Shimerman and Nana Visitor reprising their roles in the voice cast.